- Real vs. processed food

 If it's a single ingredient food with no added chemicals, then it doesn't matter if it's been ground or put into a jar.
 It's still real food.

 However, foods that have been chemically processed and made solely from refined ingredients and artificial substances, are what is generally known as processed food.

 Here are 9 ways that processed foods are bad for your health.

-1. Processed foods are usually high in sugar and high fructose corn syrup
+1. High in sugar and high-fructose corn syrup

 Processed foods are usually loaded with added sugar... or its evil twin, High Fructose Corn Syrup.